AdamSobieski/Narratology/Content/Automata.md

 ## Automata, Acceptors, and Transducers

-Here are some sketches of interfaces for automata.
+Here are some interfaces for automata.

 ```cs
 public interface IAutomaton : INavigable